modamod/sphinx-demo/README.md

 ## Configuration Steps

-These are the configuration steps I took to preare the environment to be used.
+These are the configuration steps I took to prepare the environment to be used.

 ### Installation